radius-project/radius/docs/content/resources/compute/container/index.md

 #### Persistent

 Persistent volumes have lifecycles that are separate from the container.
 ContainerComponents "attach" to another resource which contains the volume.
-Currently, only persistent volume of kind `azure.com.file` is supported.
+Currently, the supported persistent volume kinds are:-
+- Azure File Share: `azure.com.fileshare`

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|